reem-shaikh/70DaysOfCode/main/6-12/readme.md

 1. Why do we write css links on top? we want to optimise page and make it look good thats why css link is in top and script link is at the bottom
+> Improvement in UI, the style is already available when HTML is loaded

+> Trade off performance, we are not loading unnecessary functionality before.

 2. What does name property do?
             1. helps identify data for reference